JeremieRodon/TransitGatewayAutomation/README.md

 ## Assign accounts to different roles
 First, be clear about which AWS accounts you want to use to perform each of the 3 roles described above:
-- Network
+- Network (1 account)
-- Manager
+- Manager (1 account)
-- Managed
+- Managed (multiple accounts)

 In this guide, I will assume that you use the same AWS account for all 3 roles, but you can also do it with different accounts.
 Obviously I would even **recommend** to separate the roles in different AWS accounts for a production environment.

 ## Prepare the *Managed* accounts
 First thing first, something must be done in all the *Managed* accounts and the *Network* account.
-Indeed the *Manager* account needs an AWS IAM Role in order to perform the different tasks that are needed to create and attach a VPC to a Transit Gateway.
+The *Manager* account needs an AWS IAM Role in order to perform the different tasks that are needed to create and attach a VPC to a Transit Gateway.

 ### 1. Use the CloudFormation template *cloudformation/all-managed-accounts/role-network-management.yml* in order to create the IAM Role needed.
 The template is very simple, it creates an IAM Role that trust the *Manager* account to assume it.